jsanchez-cyberpro/Blue-vs-Red/Red Team/README.md

 ![alt text](https://github.com/jsanchez-cyberpro/Blue-vs-Red/blob/main/Red%20Team/password_discovery.jpg)

-- We went back to the web browser and used the credentiial to log in.
+- Went back to the web browser and used the credentiial to log in.
 We open the file connecting_to_webdav file.

 ![alt text](https://github.com/jsanchez-cyberpro/Blue-vs-Red/blob/main/Red%20Team/7_inside_secret_directory.jpg)